justinwlin/Runpod-GPU-And-Serverless-Base/README.md

 ## Getting Started

+## Scoping out the changes
+I recommend to first spin up a GPU Pod / a CPU pod using the base runpod templates I provide at the top.
+You can then go to the /app directly, and add stuff to the requirements.txt, manually run `apt-get` commands, and so-on.
+And test and confirm what dependencies you need to add to the Dockerfile / the requirements.txt.
+Then you can locally modify the repository, and build your own image and push it to then confirm everything works as you expect.

 ## How to customize?
 1. Add to the requirements.txt any python requirements
 2. Modify the Docker container as needed if you need to install other system dependencies so on